Data-Science-for-Linguists-2019/Gendered-Interaction-Online/final_report.md

 I also wish that my machine learning results were more significant.
 Something that I struggled with was adding other features.
 I [used hstack](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Gendered-Interaction-Online/blob/master/machine_learning.ipynb#Try-adding-other-features) to try to add features for text length, but my accuracy score actually ended up being lower than the baseline.
 Predicting gender seems to be a difficult task, but I wish there would have been more prominent results.

 ### End Results
+There were a good amount of significant findings that resulted from this project.
+For this summary, I will be going over the results that were present in the majority (but not all) of the files.
+Female posters/responders seemed to have longer posts and use longer sentences in general than male posters/responders.
+Female posters/responders also seemed to use more hedges in general than male posters/responders.
+It also seems that it's more likely that people will have longer responses and use longer sentences when they are responding to someone of the same gender as themselves.

+Parts of my hypothesis are supported - same genders "favor" each other (i.e., use longer posts) and female posters use more hedges.
+However, I would have liked to go more in depth about same-gender interaction.
+I briefly discussed male-to-male and female-to-female language, but there are sure to be other qualities that this gender interaction exhibits.
+There is still a lot to learn about how different genders interact online.
+This data didn't contain age information, but it would likely be a contributing factor to how people respond as well.
+Additionally, hedges, questions, and compliments could be looked into further in depth.